ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 The **Background Image** is meant to provide some visual identity for the Journal.
 It displays in two places: (1) on the Journal library view and (2) above the textual content of the Hero block on the Journal homepage.

+This Background Image will also appear on the landing page of individual Issues within the Journal, serving as the default Background Image for each Journal Issue, *unless* a distinct Background Image is loaded at the [Issue level](../backend/projects.md#hero-block) to override this one.

-Image files can be dropped onto the **Hero Image** field or selected using your device’s file system by clicking the **Upload a File** link.
+Image files can be dropped onto the **Background Image** field or selected using your device’s file system by clicking the **Upload a File** link.

-The Hero will render *in the the library view* according to your selection under the **Hero Layout** dropdown as follows:
+The image will render *in the the library view* according to your selection under the **Hero Layout** dropdown as follows:

 - **Square Inset**.
 From its center the image will be cropped and rendered as a square, appearing to the left of both the Journal Title and Description.
 - **Wide Inset**.
 Matching the width of the library container, the image will appear between the Journal Title and Description.